Hi, my name is Julie, and I’m a fast eater.

 There, I said it.

-I used to think my fast eating resulted from the short break schedule during my teaching days.
-I had 20 minutes to get students out of the classroom for their lunch break, stop in the bathroom, get to the teachers’ lounge, eat, and return to my classroom before the students arrived for the afternoon.
+I used to think that my fast eating was a result of the short break schedules during my teaching days.
+I had 20 minutes to get students out of the classroom for their lunch break, stop by the bathroom, head to the teachers’ lounge, eat, and return to my classroom before the afternoon session started.
 Worse were the years I split my time between two schools.
 Leave one school, eat on the run, stop at home to let my dog out, and be ready for students 30 minutes later across town.

 At the time, I didn’t know that was a thing.